SonyCSLParis/DrumGAN/README.md

 # DrumGAN: Synthesis of Drum Sounds With Timbral Feature Conditioning Using Generative Adversarial Networks
 This repo contains code for running DrumGAN, a Generative Adversarial Network that synthesizes drum sounds offering control over prcetpual features.
 You can find details about the specific architecture and the experiment in our ISMIR [paper]().
 Some of the codes are borrowed from [Facebook's GAN zoo repo](https://github.com/facebookresearch/pytorch_GAN_zoo).

+# Notes
+THIS REPO IS NOT UP TO DATE YET!
+Please, come back later.
+Sorry for the inconvenience.

 # Install
 1) Install requirements: